 Brown and grizzly are common names for the same species; the difference between the two is geographic location, which influences diet, size, and behavior.
 Those that live in coastal areas are called brown bears, while typically inland bears that have limited or no access to marine-derived food resources are called grizzlies.
 Both have the distinctive large shoulder hump, long curved claws, and a wide head with a concave profile, often described as "dish-faced."
 In Lake Clark, both coastal and inland bears are of the subspecies Ursus arctos horribilis, and generally we refer to them all as brown bears, although either term is acceptable.

-Lark Clark's Coastal Brown Bears
+Lake Clark's Coastal Brown Bears

-This high concentration of bears in a small area is possible because with more than enough food, they are more tolerant of the presence of each-other than they are where food is scarce.
+Bears gather in these estuaries in large numbers to eat and mate.
+Park biologists have counted as many as 219 brown bears within a 54 square mile area on the coast in recent years.
+There are few other places in the world where you can find as many bears living in such a small area.
+This is possible because they are more tolerant of the presence of each-other, of other wildlife, and often of people than they are in places where there is less food.
 In order to avoid most conflict, these naturally solitary animals establish a fluid hierarchy when gathered together.
-Through the use of vocalizations, scent, and body posturing weaker, less dominant bears yield space, breeding rights, and optimum feeding locations to stronger, more dominant individuals.
-Learning how they communicate is one way you can avoid conflict with bears and remain safe in bear country, too.
+Through the use of vocalizations, scent, and body posturing weaker, less dominant bears yield space, breeding rights, and optimum feeding locations to stronger, more dominant individuals with little injury to each-other.

 The energy-rich diet of Lake Clark's coastal brown bears allows the largest males to reach weights exceeding 1,000 pounds by the time they enter the den to hibernate.
 Most adult males typically weigh 600-900 pounds by mid-summer, while females average 1/3 less in weight.
 This is carried on a frame 3-5 feet tall at the shoulder and 7-10 feet in length.